flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   For example for the ID `com.example_site.foo.bar` the URL `http(s)://foo.example-site.com` must be reachable and must be under control of author/developer/project of the application.

+  It's also preferable to have some visible proof on the webpage that connects the application being submitted or its developer/project with the domain being used in the ID.

 - For GitHub and Codeberg IDs of the form `io.github.example_foo.bar, page.codeberg.example_foo.bar` the